Doc Lawson

-Aldophus "Doc" Lawson (born February 11, 1958, in Liberia) is a former American soccer defender best known for his long indoor career.
+Aldophus "Doc" Lawson (born February 11, 1958) is a former soccer player who played as a defender.
+He is best known for his long indoor career.
 Lawson played the third most games in the history of the original MISL.
 He also spent four seasons in the North American Soccer League.
 Known for his tenacious defending, Doc earned the nickname, The Indoor Warrior.
-Lawson earned three caps with the U.S. national team in 1979, was a member of the 1980 U.S. Olympic soccer team and was with the U.S. Futsal team when it took third place in the 1989 FIFA Futsal World Championship.
+Born in Liberia, Lawson earned three caps with the United States national team in 1979, was a member of the 1980 U.S. Olympic soccer team, and was with the U.S. Futsal team when it took third place in the 1989 FIFA Futsal World Championship.

 Youth

 While born in Liberia, Lawson moved with his family to the United States as a child.
 His family settled in Queens, New York where he began playing soccer at the age of fourteen.
 He attended Jamaica High School, earning the PSAL Iron Horse/Pegasus award for soccer for the 1975–1976 season.
 Following graduation from high school in 1976, Lawson attended Southern Connecticut State University, playing on the men's soccer team from 1976 to 1978.
 He was the first Fighting Owl to receive All American recognition when he was named a third team All American in both 1977 and 1978.
 In 1978, he left college to turn professional.